hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 # Consul Cluster

-This folder contains a [Terraform](https://www.terraform.io/) module that can be used to deploy a [Consul](https://www.consul.io/) cluster in [AWS](https://aws.amazon.com/).
+This folder contains a [Terraform](https://www.terraform.io/) module that can be used to deploy a [Consul](https://www.consul.io/) cluster in [AWS](https://aws.amazon.com/) on top of an Auto Scaling Group.
 This module is designed to deploy an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that had Consul installed via the [consul-install](/modules/consul-install) module in this Blueprint.